-Asher’s so-called ‘school’ awarded Ph.D diplomas to a number of people who at a later moment were recommending Asher’s diploma mill in their academic ‘pubications’ and in AWU’s brochures.
+Asher’s so-called ‘school’ awarded Ph.D. diplomas to a number of people who at a later moment were recommending Asher’s diploma mill in their academic ‘publications’ and in AWU’s brochures.
 To give you example, part-time Nihon University tutor Dr. Adrian Waller wrote commending statements praising Dr. Asher for her high morale and integrity, and her commitment to the highest possible standards of post-secondary education in distance learning.

-A former AWU employee described the so-called ‘school’ as a complete fraud, and stated that Asher was instructing her to jot down comments on the papers of students to give them the impression that their papers were actually being read.
-An FBI expert on degree fraud described AWU’s activities as ‘useless, terrible, and dreadful, a total fraud’, while John Bear, professor at the University of California in Berkeley, and a highly experienced diploma mill expert describes AWU as merely a ‘mail drop’.
+A former AWU employee described the so-called ‘school’ as a complete fraud and stated that Asher was instructing her to jot down comments on the papers of students to give them the impression that their papers were actually being read.
+An FBI expert on degree fraud described AWU’s activities as ‘useless, terrible, and dreadful, a total fraud’, while John Bear, a professor at the University of California in Berkeley, and a highly experienced diploma mill expert describes AWU as merely a ‘maildrop’.